leapfrog to the next log Apple Tree Creek, Queensland, Australia

 Our weekend's activities didn't quite go as planned and we were not able to move frogs on Sunday as intended.
 We did manage to move a few tonight though.

 Well this leapfrog certainly had us hunting for sometime.
-We looked for a while and then decided we were too hungry to search successfully - so we headed back to the car to collect our picnic lunch.
-Luckily there was a nice shady tree with seats facing the lake and a bronze scupture of some egrets.
+Evil or Very Mad We looked for a while and then decided we were too hungry to search successfully - so we headed back to the car to collect our picnic lunch.
+Very Happy Luckily there was a nice shady tree with seats facing the lake and a bronze scupture of some egrets.
 There were plenty of ducks and waterhens swimming among the waterlilies which made for a pleasant view while we were eating.
-We returned to GZ and had another look to eventually score another *FTF* and be able to leap the frog to the next log.
+Dancing We returned to GZ and had another look to eventually score another *FTF* and be able to leap the frog to the next log.
 TFTC youngoldfella